yaaras/VulnYoga/README.md

 The application uses Winston for logging.
 Logs are written to:
 - Console (development)
 - `logs/` directory (production)

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new vulnerabilities
-5. Submit a pull request

 ## 📄 License